Aditya4289/21day_python/day3python.md

 From: "o" in "World!" (position -5)

+## Python - Modify Strings

+Python has a set of built-in methods that you can use on strings.

 To, but not included: "d" in "World!" (position -2):

 b = "Hello, World!"
 print(b[-5:-2])
 output - orl

+### Upper Case
+ExampleGet your own Python Server
+The upper() method returns the string in upper case:

+a = "Hello, World!"
+print(a.upper())
+output - HELLO, WORLD!

+### Lower Case
+Example
+The lower() method returns the string in lower case:

+a = "Hello, World!"
+print(a.lower())